 “This is a prestigious international award that will highlight our research to the professional community and will bring visibility to be a leader in w88 slot reuse and sustainability research in the world,” Pagilla said.

-The w88 slot research assistants, under Pagilla’s supervision, collected data, analyzed results and prepared the research paper and reports of the project’s outcome as part of their Ph.D. work.
+The graduate research assistants, under Pagilla’s supervision, collected data, analyzed results and prepared the research paper and reports of the w88 slot’s outcome as part of their Ph.D. work.

 “As a practicing reuse specialist, I believe this work is transformative in linking the w88 slot infrastructure development and sustainability and [creating] intangible benefits to the community,” said Sundaram.